-Option 2: Monthly bank draft
+Option 2: Paying by monthly bank draft

 Instead of paying by check, you can have your premium automatically withdrawn from your bank account.
 The deduction will be made around the fifth day of the month.
 To have your premium deducted from your bank account, please contact Customer Service to have the appropriate form sent to you.